harishdubeyCS/FoodFusion-Restaurant-Website/README.md

 # 🍽️ FoodFusion - Modern Restaurant Landing Page

-FoodFusion is a **modern and responsive restaurant landing page** built using **HTML, CSS, and JavaScript**.
-The project focuses on a clean UI, smooth animations, interactive food sliders, dynamic menu rendering, and a premium restaurant experience.
+FoodFusion is a **modern and responsive restaurant landing page** built using **HTML, CSS, and JavaScript (ES6+)**.
+The project focuses on a clean UI, smooth animations, interactive food sliders, dynamic menu rendering, modular JavaScript architecture, and a premium restaurant experience.

-It is designed as a scalable frontend project and will continue evolving with features like **food search, category filters, add-to-cart functionality, LocalStorage, API integration, and customer testimonials**.
+The project uses **ES6 Modules** to organize JavaScript code into reusable components and separate data files.
+It will continue evolving with features like **food search, category filters, add-to-cart functionality, LocalStorage, API integration, wishlist, and reservation functionality**.

 ---